JoshiNarendra/NeuralNetwork/Readme.txt

+This spiking neural network was written in Matlab.
+The network sorts whether audio clips of zebra finch songs are of an adult or a juvenile bird.

-To create and train the spiking neural network, simply type in
+To create and train the spiking neural network, open Matlab and simply type in

 >> SpikingNN(number_of_epochs);